AdobeDocs/workfront.en/help/classic/workfront-fusion/errors/error-handling.md

 * Resume allows you to specify a substitute output for the module with the error and the scenario execution status is marked as success
 * Ignore simply ignores the error and the scenario execution status is marked as success
 * Break stores the input to the queue of incomplete executions and the scenario execution status is marked as warning.
-For more information, see [View and resolve incomplete executions](../../workfront-fusion/scenarios/view-and-resolve-incomplete-executions.md).
+For more information, see [View and resolve incomplete executions in Adobe Workfront Fusion](../../workfront-fusion/scenarios/view-and-resolve-incomplete-executions.md).

 On the other hand, if a scenario execution should be stopped, you must use one of the following directives: